rgluys/Python-Fundamentals/README.md

 You will see that basic logging has been implemented and this sample contains functions, loops, logical expressions, and numerous basic operations.

 Here is a list of the steps used to generate the application from a functional perspective.
-Each application function is called.
-Each step below contains a short description of what the function does:
+Each application function is noted and called within each step.
+The step, also, contain a short description of what the function does:

 **Functional programming steps:**
 1. Call new_game and set the sign to X (Pc's move) and build the board.